SingleDigitIQ/cozylights/README.md

 Lights which make everything cozy =^__^=

 Early alpha and wasn't supposed to be released in this state, but at least NotSoWow, Sumi, MisterE, Agura and Sharp have expressed curiosity, that already makes six of us.
-Feedback, suggestions, bug reports are very welcome. **At this dev stage Cozy Lights can be good for builders in creative mode**, survival is somewhat okayish.
+Feedback, suggestions, bug reports are very welcome. **At this dev stage Cozy Lights can be good for builders in creative mode**, survival is somewhat maybiyish okayish.
 Also schematics with cozy lights can be used on a multiplayer server just fine.
 But using cozy lights functionality on a multiplayer server other than prebuilt schematics is not currently recommended, I am working on it.

 Oh yeah, things to know about current alpha state: